Murwillumbah

 Makers & Finders Market Murwillumbah - Credit: Curl Events

-Makers & Finders Market Murwillumbah at Knox Park - Credit: Curl Events
+Makers & Finders Market, Murwillumbah - Credit: Curl Events

 Be sure to treat yourself to some local wining and dining.
-Head to Ventura Brewing to sample Australia's first artisanal alcoholic kombucha, Bistro Livi for European-inspired share plates, Tweed River House for fine dining on the banks of the Tweed River and Apex Dining for aa regional menu supporting local producers with stunning views of the Tweed Valley.
+Head to Ventura Brewing to sample Australia's first artisanal alcoholic kombucha, Bistro Livi for European-inspired share plates, Tweed River House for fine dining on the banks of the Tweed River and Apex Dining for a regional menu supporting local producers with stunning views of the Tweed Valley.
+Visit Australia's only agricultural rum distillery, Husk Farm Distillery, the home of ink gin and husk rum.

-If you wish to linger longer, accommodation ranges from caravan and camping sites to a riverside youth hostel, motels and luxurious retreats amid the rainforest.
+Accommodation ranges from caravan and camping sites to a riverside youth hostel, motels and luxurious retreats amid the rainforest.
+For a romantic escape, check into Glenelg Murwillumbah, a beautifully restored 1902 Queenslander-style property just a short stroll from the town centre and nestled in tranquil gardens.

 Getting there

 The fastest way to get to Murwillumbah is to fly into the Gold Coast Airport, just a 30-minute drive to the northeast, or the Ballina Byron Gateway Airport, an hour to the south.
+From Brisbane, the drive is less than two hours with plenty of towns and lookouts to stop at along the way.
 If you’re a fan of road trips, the drive from Sydney takes around nine hours, following the Legendary Pacific Coast route.
-From Brisbane, the drive is less than two hours.

 Plan your trip